The rules for crafting state legislative and congressional districts will be different in 2021.

 Ohio voters sent a loud message with the 2015 Election!
 More than 71% of Ohio voters supported a new bipartisan system to draw state legislative district lines.
 Issue 1 of 2015 tackled gerrymandering at the Statehouse and won in all 88 counties.

-But right after the election, Ohio House Speaker Cliff Rosenberger put plans to extend the legislative map-making reforms to Congress on the back burner.
+But right after the election, former Ohio House Speaker Cliff Rosenberger put plans to extend the legislative map-making reforms to Congress on the back burner.
 The Speaker made his opposition very clear – he suggested we wait and see how the state reforms play out.
 Since mapmaking only happens every ten years, we would have to wait 17 years for fair Congressional district lines.
 That’s simply too long!